 pod 'mopub-ios-sdk/Core'will only include the MoPub SDK, with viewability measurement totally disabled.

 pod update once your Podfile is set up to your preferences.

-Direct Campaigns Publishers can also receive reporting on direct campaigns of their through IAS or Moat if they have direct relationships with either partner.
-In order to collect viewability measurement, add the IAS or Moat tags that you received from your partner to the HTML creative in the MoPub UI.
+You can also receive reporting on your direct campaigns through IAS or Moat if you have direct relationships with either partner.
+To collect viewability measurement, add the IAS or Moat tags that you received from your partner to the HTML creative in the MoPub UI.

-Reporting can be broken out by app, ad unit, line item, creative ID and other dimensions by inserting MoPub macros into the IAS or Moat tags.
-For more information on supported fields, review the list of macros in our Help Center Article.
+Reporting can be broken out by app, ad unit, line item, creative ID, and other dimensions, by inserting MoPub macros into the IAS or Moat tags.
+For more information on supported fields, review our list of macros.

-You will need to provide a mapping of IDs to names to IAS and Moat in order to view human readable names in their UI.
+To view human-readable names in the Moat or IAS UI, you must provide a mapping of IDs to names to each partner.
 You can access the IDs and their associated names through the Publisher Reporting API Campaign Report.